eamoeco/slate/source/index.html.md

 --------- | ------- | ----------- | -----------
 authorization | string | - | Authorization token

+You should use authorization token in all requests that you send.

 ## Verify authorization

 POST /api/auth

-Return a access token for other API endpoints.
+Return an access token for other API endpoints.

 > Example of a request: